ttdsuen/linux-proc-utils/README.md

 ## Getting Started

-It's best to go through some examples.
-There are other sample scripts in the `samples/` directory.
+It's best to go through an example.
+There is a usable sample script in the `samples/` directory.

-1. Fetch system swap total:

 ```
 import linux.proc.swap